 Evolution was faced with a problem when humans began to develop larger and larger brains, the well practiced act of giving birth was in danger of getting dangerously difficult, a disaster for any species.
 The evolutionary solution?
 To find a point at which the baby’s head was viable for the birth canal we had to be born years prematurely, in terms of neurological development.
 This solution is often referred to as The Extended Childhood

 The solution worked and led significantly to the development of human culture but it left us dangerously vulnerable during the mapping and development of deep primal areas of the subconscious.
 Unlike other mammals we are fully exposed to complex external forces at critical development points.
-And here lies the source of the incredible diversity in human behavior… (take a moment to think about this, animals owe their success to being ‘cookie-cutter’ and reacting identically to their environment, while we exhibit significant differences in approach from one and other) and, our propensity for emotional problems.
+And here lies the source of the incredible diversity in human behavior… (take a moment to think about this, animals owe their success to being ‘cookie-cutter’ and reacting identically to their environment, while we exhibit significant differences in approach from one and other) and, thus our unfortunate propensity for emotional problems.

 During our childhood development we go through several stages, the one that is of most concern here is the Preoperational Stage (the neurological developmental stage between ages 2 to 7), critical for our purposes.
 During this stage children develop many of the brain functions we regard as quintessentially human, like imagination and symbolic reasoning.
 The large number of new experiences, leading to rapid growth in neural connections, plus the openness of this developing brain to external forces means, in essence, that we are vulnerable to negative behavior patterns becoming embedded at the very earliest development of reasoning – which means all further learning experiences are likely to contain this negative behavior at their core.
 Viewed in this way it is no surprise why these behaviors are so stubbornly resistant to change and why mechanisms that do not address the environmental matrix in which ideas and behaviors form, is doomed to fail.
 Luckily we do address it, which is why our system is more successful than others at granting a lasting solution as opposed to a temporary lift.

 Another reason for the importance of the Preoperational Stage is the proportionally large amount of neural connectivity.
 A diagram of our neuron connections representing the development of beliefs and behaviors would look like an inverse pyramid, expanding over time.
 This development would not be linear, more neuron connections are made when we encounter new experiences, however, most experiences are modifications of existing experiences and not literally ‘new’.
 When do we encounter most new experiences?
 This would be early childhood – which places us in the universally recognized critical developmental stage of two years to seven years – which means around 60% of the ‘developmental pyramid’ would be laid down before the age of eight (another reason why the inception point for most negative ideas, blocks and behaviors is likely to be found in this time period).
-As previously referred to influences travel through our development.
+As previously referred to, this influences travel through our development.
 If we image later neuron connections being laid down in layers, are predicated on those early layers meaning those childhood behaviors continue to influence us throughout our lives, negative experiences contaminate later positive experiences and we find it impossible to escape them.

 So what is the solution?
 We work with you in creating a ‘Behavior Map’ – by looking at your adult life we can identify repeating patterns that tell us ‘what you are doing’, then by looking at your childhood we identify the ‘why’.
 Your part in this is simply a relaxed recounting of your life story – what we do is apply certain mathematical models like Nonlinear Dynamics (a branch of physics that studies systems governed by equations more complex than the linear, aX+b form, sometimes referred to as Chaos Theory, useful for systems like the weather or neuron connections) and Bayes’ Theorem (probability modeling that can be used to create insights into a wide range of problems involving belief updates).